oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   **Note**: If you're running your `curl` commands on a remote machine, then substitute `localhost` with an external address suitable for contacting your Kubernetes cluster.
 A Kubernetes cluster address that often works can be obtained by using the address just after `https://` in the KubeDNS line of the output from the `kubectl cluster-info` command.

-  Got it?
-Please leave your domain up and running if you want to try the next use case.
+ Leave your domain running if you want to continue to the next use case.

 ### Update1 use case